 One night, at the age of fourteen while attending a Wednesday night prayer service, I felt a profound sense of the Lord’s love and His call for my life.
 Through the years that followed, I endured the temptations and vacillations of commitment that young teenagers often endure.
 Nevertheless, God remained a deeply important part of my life throughout.

 Following the footsteps of four generations before me, I embraced the doctrines of Mormonism as the inspired word of God.
-The book of Mormon became my preference, as I sought God’s purpose for my life.
-Once an adult, I took my place in the priesthood, preached sermons and taught an adult Sunday School Class.
-My wife and I were in charge of the youth group of our congregation and even did the weekly cleaning of the church building.
+The Book of Mormon became my preference as I sought God’s purpose for my life.
+As an adult, I took my place in the priesthood, preached sermons and taught an adult Sunday School class.
+My wife and I were in charge of the youth group of our congregation, and even did the weekly cleaning of the church building.
 I was a devoted husband and the father of two very precious children.

-Like a furious storm, which had run its course, the power that once held us together as a group, seemed to dissipate.
+Like a furious storm which had run its course, the power that once held us together as a group seemed to dissipate.
 Unavoidable circumstances hindered the leader’s control and the group disbanded.
 Leaving the group was a traumatic choice.
 It left me deeply confused about God and what had happened to my life and family.
-My career was gone and we were void of any material possessions.
+My career was gone, and we were devoid of any material possessions.
 Then came the arrests for the killings that had occurred.

 Like a distant memory in the back of my mind, I recalled the simple truth, that the law is fulfilled in Christ Jesus.
 A new desire began to grow in my heart, in the form of a question.
 The thought kept entering my mind.
 “What is that law, which Christ fulfilled?”
 I took everything I had ever thought I knew about God and placed it off to the side.
 Using only the Bible, with no influence of the Book of Mormon or other doctrines, I sought the answer to this question.